jtod/Sigma16/docs/src/userguide/userguide.md

   letter.

 The object language has six statements: module, org, data, import, export, and relocate.
-These are related to corresponding statements in assembly language, but their syntax is different.
-For example, an import statement in assembly language will generate one or more import statements in the object code, but those statements have a different syntax and contain different information.
+Some of these are related to corresponding statements in assembly language, but their syntax is different and in some cases they may contain different information.

 ### relocate statement